-So let me take you on a tour of New Zealand, starting in the north and working our way south…
+So let me take you on a New Zealand road trip, starting in the North Island and working our way south…

 One of my favourite places in New Zealand is Whanganui Bay, on Lake Taupo’s southern shores.
 It is secluded by native bush and home to a tiny settlement of local Maori.
 I love rock climbing here and enjoying the peaceful atmosphere beside the sparkling water.

-The Tongariro Crossing in the central North Island is celebrated as one of the world’s best day walks and the vividly coloured lakes in the midst of the volcanic landscape are not to be missed (no photoshop required).
+As we continue our tour of the top things to do in New Zealand, it’s time for the Tongariro Crossing.
+This famous New Zealand hike in the central North Island is celebrated as one of the world’s best day walks and the vividly coloured lakes in the midst of the volcanic landscape of New Zealand are not to be missed (no photoshop required).

 Taranaki is tucked away to the west of New Zealand’s North Island and the mountain rises out of green dairy farming country.
 This is one of the few places where you can be climbing the snowy summit of a mountain and then surfing at the beach on the same day.

 Wellington is my favourite city in New Zealand and the “harbour city capital” is busy with excellent cafes and a thriving cultural scene.

 Moving to the South Island it’s all about lakes and mountains.
 This is the unimaginatively named ‘Blue Lake’ in the Sabine Valley, part of the Nelson Lakes National Park.
 If you’ve done any of New Zealand’s deservedly-popular-but-busy-in-summer Great Walks you may appreciate getting away from the tourists in this magnificent piece of country.